 By 1950, at the end of our first decade of ministry, there were 35 staff serving students in 499 InterVarsity chapters across the country.

 We began our second decade with a year of evangelism.
-During the 1950-51 academic year 58 campus missions were held.
-Speakers such as Billy Graham and John Stott presented a series of lectures that shared the gospel in relevant, engaging ways.
+During the 1950–1951 academic year, 58 campus missions were held.
+Speakers, such as Billy Graham and John Stott, presented a series of lectures that shared the gospel in relevant, engaging ways.

 New approaches to prayer and Bible study helped nurture the faith of college students during this decade.
 Former missionary Rosalind Rinker helped students learn how to pray in more natural, conversational ways (and eventually wrote Prayer: Conversing With God, later named as one of the most influential books of the 20th century).
 She and Paul Byer began to mimeograph pages of Scripture, which allowed students to mark their Bible study observations with colored pencils, a practice that continues in InterVarsity today.

-John Alexander became president during the turbulent sixties and led the ministry to a new level of maturity that continued through the decade of the seventies.
-In 1969 InterVarsity moved the national office from Chicago to Madison, Wisconsin.
-By the early seventies there were more than 200 field staff.
+John Alexander became president during the turbulent sixties and led the ministry to a new level of maturity that continued through the seventies.
+In 1969, InterVarsity moved the national office from Chicago to Madison, Wisconsin.
+By the early seventies, there were more than 200 field staff.

 Bob Baylis began the student exchanges in 1967.
 He took InterVarsity students to Europe.
 They stayed with local host families, studied church history, and fellowshipped with students in various countries.
-Forty years later, hundreds of students from the United States participate in dozens of mission projects around the world, from inner city slums in Asian cities to student camps in Eastern Europe.
-All of these projects pair American students with students from the local IFES movement as together they shared the love of Jesus with those who may not have heard of him.
+Forty years later, hundreds of students from the US participate in dozens of mission projects around the world, from inner city slums in Asian cities to student camps in Eastern Europe.
+All of these projects pair US students with students from the local IFES movement as together they share the love of Jesus with those who may not have heard of him.

-In 1981 Terry Morrison developed a more organized relationship between InterVarsity and other IFES national movements with the establishment of the InterVarsity Link program.
-Today over 65 American InterVarsity staff persons work with IFES movements around the world, training and encouraging national staff and students to proclaim the gospel.
+In 1981, Terry Morrison developed a more organized relationship between InterVarsity and other IFES national movements with the establishment of the InterVarsity Link program.
+Today, over 65 US InterVarsity staff work with IFES movements around the world, training and encouraging national staff and students to proclaim the gospel.

-Today, Tom Lin is InterVarsity’s president and there are more than 1,000 InterVarsity staff serving more than 40,000 students and faculty on 600+ campuses nationwide.
-In addition we produce training materials, camps, books, and media tools which serve both church and campus.
-Our work touches every kind of student including graduate students, as well as faculty.
-We are seeking to build witnessing communities on the campus which are bold, broad, and ethnically diverse.
+Today, Tom Lin is InterVarsity’s president, and there are more than 1,000 InterVarsity staff serving more than 40,000 students and faculty on 600-plus campuses nationwide.
+In addition, we produce training materials, camps, books, and media tools that serve both churches and campuses.
+Our work touches every kind of student, including graduate students, as well as faculty.
+We are seeking to build witnessing communities on the campus that are bold, broad, and ethnically diverse.